 Punks on Bikes

 All I really remember about the great 1953 film, The Wild One, starring Marlon Brando (photo), was that it was very loud with the sound of motorcycles.
-That may have had a certain quaint charm in the early 1950s, but not now and not in Naples.
+That had a certain quaint charm in the early 1950s, but not now and not in Naples.

 The other night, I was third or fourth in line in my car, waiting to turn left at the light change when a homegrown version of the Black Rebels Motorcycle Club went screaming by —about 15 punks on bikes, not one helmet among them, weaving in and out of traffic and making obscene gestures at all of us poor saps in cars as they sped right through the intersection and red-light.
 No doubt they were on their nefarious way to harass some clean-cut cafe waitress on her way home to Pop.

 They all made it through totally unscathed.
 These are the furboni (Big Clever Ones), those who always get away with everything, and I thought, "C'mon — just once.
 Maybe not under a train, but... some justice, some moral equivalent of a train."
 I have only seen that "just once"—well, just once, in Naples.